Suburban Shopfront Improvement Grants

 Funding round dates

-Applicants will be notified of the outcome by February 2021.
+Applicants will be notified of the outcome in February 2021.

 For the purpose of this grant, a shopfront is a physical business premises that has ground floor street frontage, contains display windows and is open to, and trades with, the public.
 Examples include cafés, restaurants, retail stores, galleries, and healthcare or service providers.

 For the purpose of this grant, a shopping centre complex is a large retail complex containing a group of individual retail/commercial premises that are owned and managed as a single property in adjacent buildings or in a single large building with a dedicated vehicle accommodation/parking area.

 The grants will be open to suburban shopfronts in Brisbane.
 Businesses in Brisbane’s Central Business District (as defined by the Australian Bureau of Statistics State Suburbs (SSC) for Brisbane City) are ineligible to participate in this program.
 For more information you can download an area map.